 possibility for daunorubicin to be left in the woman's body.

-taking daunorubicin and for 6 months after stopping treatment.
-This should be discussed with
+daunorubicin and for 6 months after stopping treatment.
+This should be discussed with your doctor.

 Men who wish to father children in the future should seek advice about freezing sperm before